-Rotomolding and Slush molding are unique plastic processing techniques used to manufacture large plastic products, including: Rotomolding products, such as water and chemical tanks, automotive fuel tanks, children's play equipment, and canoes, in addition to Slush Molding products, such as automotive interiors and dashboards.
+Rotomolding and slush molding are unique plastic processing techniques used to manufacture large plastic products: rotomolding products, such as water and chemical tanks, automotive fuel tanks, children's play equipment, and canoes, in addition to slush molding products, such as automotive interiors and dashboards.

 The processes involve forming the plastic product in a large heated mold.
 Polymer granules are added to the mold, which melt and form a skin on the internal surface of the mold as it is rotated inside the oven.
 After thermal processing, the mold is cooled and the finished formed product is removed.
 Different polymers can be used in Rotomolding, such as Polyethylenes (LDPE, HDPE), ABS, Nylon, and Polypropylene.
 Each polymer has its own unique thermal characteristics, so the process heating cycle needs to be optimized for the polymer used.

-- Monitor and control entire heating and cooling cycle, to avoid quality issues, such as poor impact resistance, structural defects (bubbles, pinholes) and color degredation
+- Monitor and control entire heating and cooling cycle, to avoid quality issues, such as poor impact resistance, structural defects (bubbles, pinholes) and color degradation

 - Identify exact point when the process has reached critical peak temperature (mold surface and core), allowing live process control to optimize throughput